 One of the best places for families during the holidays, Grouse Mountain offers many outdoor activities with a Christmas flair.
 Besides the winter-season-long skiing and snowboarding, December brings extras like Santa's workshop, sleigh rides, musical performances, and the outdoor skating rink.
 While many of Vancouver's holiday attractions stay in the spirit until the new year, Grouse wraps up its Christmas activities on Dec.
 24.

 The skating rink, a bit bumpy in places, feels like an authentic outdoor pond rink.
-A highlight for me was seeing the two reindeer that live on the mountain through to Christmas Eve—the last day for the festivities.Address: 6400 Nancy Greene Way, North Vancouver
+A highlight for me was seeing the two reindeer that live on the mountain through to Christmas Eve.Address: 6400 Nancy Greene Way, North Vancouver

-A festival held in five different neighborhoods, the Winter Solstice Lantern Festival begins after dark and includes lantern processions, labyrinths, and musical performances.
+A festival held simultaneously in different neighborhoods, the Winter Solstice Lantern Festival begins after dark and includes lantern processions, labyrinths, and musical performances.